sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 #### EXAMPLE {#eventsentity-get-example}

-In the following example, querying the `/events/:entity` API returns a list of Sensu events for the `sensu-go-sandbox` entity and a successful HTTP `200 OK` response.
+In the following example, querying the `/events/:entity` API endpoint returns a list of Sensu events for the `sensu-go-sandbox` entity and a successful HTTP `200 OK` response.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \